-One approach to tackling this problem in SGG is to explicitly introduce an inductive bias of compositionality.
-This can take the form of translation operators~\cite{zhang2017visual}, decoupling object and predicate features~\cite{yang2018shuffle}, constructing causal graphs~\cite{tang2020unbiased} or, more implicitly, by normalizing the loss~\cite{knyazev2020graph}.
-While recent improvements~\cite{tang2020unbiased, knyazev2020graph} slightly bridge the generalization gap (Figure~\ref{fig:history}), the state-of-the-art result in zero-shot recall is still 4.5\% compared to 41\% for non zero-shot (all-shot recall).
-Furthermore, in certain cases this improvement comes at a drop in other evaluation metrics~\cite{tang2020unbiased} indicating a trade-off between them.\looseness-1

-To address the problem of compositional generalization, we consider another approach.
-We explore exposing the model to a large diversity of training examples that can lead to emergent generalization~\cite{hill2019environmental,ravuri2019seeing}.
-To avoid expensive labeling of additional data, we propose an approach based on conditional generative adversarial networks (GANs)~\cite{goodfellow2014generative,mirza2014conditional}.
+Despite recent improvements in compositional generalization within the SGG task~\cite{tang2020unbiased,knyazev2020graph,suhail2021energy}, the state-of-the-art result in zero-shot recall is still 4.5\% compared to 41\% for all-shot recall (Figure~\ref{fig:history}).
+To address compositional generalization, we consider exposing the model to a large diversity of training examples that can lead to emergent generalization~\cite{hill2019environmental,ravuri2019seeing}.
+To avoid expensive labeling of additional data, we propose a compositional augmentation approach based on conditional generative adversarial networks (GANs)~\cite{goodfellow2014generative,mirza2014conditional}.
 Our general idea is augmenting the dataset by perturbing scene graphs and corresponding visual features of images, such that together they represent a novel or rare situation.